 Housing costs in Valley Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Valley Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Valley Springs is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Valley Springs who work in office and administrative support (16.34%), sales jobs (9.45%), and management occupations (8.21%).
+Valley Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Valley Springs is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Valley Springs who work in sales jobs (13.14%), management occupations (11.37%), and food service (8.92%).

-Valley Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Valley Springs does not have a public transit system used by locals to get to and from work.

-Valley Springs is a somewhat ethnically-diverse town.
+Valley Springs is a very ethnically-diverse town.
 The people who call Valley Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley Springs residents report their race to be White, followed by Native American.
+The greatest number of Valley Springs residents report their race to be White, followed by Asian.
 Valley Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.51% of the town’s residents.
-Important ancestries of people in Valley Springs include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 16.59% of the town’s residents.
+Important ancestries of people in Valley Springs include English, German, Irish, Portuguese, and European.

 The most common language spoken in Valley Springs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.